LucasIkuhara/war-thunder-dashboard/README.md

 # War Thunder Dashboard for Aircraft

+## Try it live!

+There is web-based version available at https://lucasikuhara.github.io/war-thunder-dashboard/

 ## Motivations

 This dashboard is a project intended to sharpen my Plotly and FastAPI skills, while